 Blackstone Blackened Shrimp Tacos with strawberry salsa might just be my new favorite taco.
 That is saying a lot because tacos constantly surprise me.
 There are so many varieties that are equally amazing, but these blackened shrimp tacos are a legit contender.

-Blackened Shrimp Tacos Recipe
+Blackened Shrimp Tacos on the griddle

 Sure, chicken, pork, steak, and even veggie tacos all deserve their praises, but trust me, this blackened shrimp taco puts you on a beautiful white sandy beach somewhere outside a gorgeous Mexican luxury beach resort hotel.

 I use the Cajun Rub from Spiceology, which covers the blackening.
 I love that blend, but if you don’t have any around you can sub in your favorite blackening seasoning and it should be okay.

 Small to medium size shrimp work great for tacos.
 You can use the bigger ones, even all the way up to the giant tiger prawns.
 You just may want to chop them into a few chunks to make them easier to eat in the taco.

 Shrimp cooks really quickly, especially on a nice hot Blackstone grill.
 You will get a nice sear on them and they will be ready to eat before your eyes can blink and your stomach can finish grumbling.
 When they are no longer slightly translucent and shiny and become white, then they are ready to eat, regardless of size.

 If you don’t have a Blackstone, then don’t sweat it.
 Any flat top grill surface works.
 You can also use a cast-iron skillet on a regular charcoal grill if you want, or on a gas range too.

 The “count” refers to how many shrimp on average are in a pound.
 So, the higher the number the smaller the shrimp.
 A 10 count means there are 10 (or under) to make a pound.
 I think anything from the small 70 count shrimp to the collosals are great for blackened shrimp tacos.